Precision Enhancement in Transient Quantum Thermometry:Cold-Probe Bias and Its Removal: Bias Persistence under Auxiliary-Mediated Non-Markovianity

-We consider the initial state of the composite probe–auxiliary system to be of the form $\rho_i \otimes \tau_{\beta}$, where $\rho_i$ is diagonal in the energy basis and has the form given in Eq.~\eqref{16}.
-The auxiliary system is assumed to be in a thermal state corresponding to the bath inverse temperature $\beta$.
-The composite system then evolves according to the GKSL master equation in Eq.~\eqref{g2}.
-In this way, the state of the probe, $\rho_S(\beta,t)$, can be obtained at a transient time by solving Eq.~\eqref{g2} and subsequently tracing out the auxiliary system.
-Using Eq.~\eqref{g2}, we obtain the following set of equations governing the components of $\rho_{SA}$ in the basis $\{\ket{lm}\}$, with $l,m = 0,1$, corresponding to the Hamiltonian $\omega(\sigma_z \otimes \mathbbm{I} + \mathbbm{I} \otimes \sigma_z)$.
+We consider the initial state of the composite probe-auxiliary system to be of the form $\rho_i \otimes \tau_{\beta}$, where $\rho_i$, characterized by an initial inverse temperature $\beta_i$, is diagonal in the energy eigenbasis and is given by Eq.~\eqref{16}.
+The auxiliary system is assumed to be in a thermal state at inverse temperature $\beta$, corresponding to the bath.